rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 ### Actions

-#### Check if Host in Network Group
+#### Check if Address in Group

-This action checks to see if an IP address, CIDR IP address, or domain is in a network group.
+This action checks to see if an IP, CIDR, or domain is in an Address Group.

 ##### Input